 Once the kitten finishes the littering, you have to use a cotton ball or warm washcloth to clean its urogenital area.

 They will start getting used to it and, after a while, figure out how to use it and what to do when they want to go to the bathroom.

 Health Concerns Related To Newly Born Russian Blue Kitten

 There are a few diseases that can make the lifespan of your Russian blue kitten shorter.
 You need to monitor them closely for the symptoms and take steps as soon as you see them struggling.

 The most common problem among kittens is a respiratory infection.
 You can’t overlook this problem as it starts basically from your carelessness.

-The yellow discharge can develop more and gets heavily discharged causing consequences.
-It can cause blockage in respiration so you need to clean after these small kittens.
+The yellow discharge can develop more and gets heavily discharged, causing consequences.
+It can cause blockage in respiration, so you need to clean after these small kittens.

 You can’t bathe them, remember that, so go for wet clothes and wipe away all the discharged materials.
 If the problem gets chronic, meet, and consult the veterinarian immediately.

 This is also another problem that arises due to unhygienic behavior.
-You can easily get rid of them with the help of a flea comb or proper bath.
+You can easily get rid of them with the help of a flea comb or a proper bath.

-Fleas can cause anemia in small cats so make sure you take care of these as soon as possible.
+Fleas can cause anemia in small cats, so make sure you take care of these as soon as possible.
 You can make these kittens bath with warm water but don’t do this often as they get shivers around water.